|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Use it for any pie in place of a graham cracker or other cookie crumb crust.
-This is such a versatile crust, you just might find yourself using it more and more for your pies.
+Feel free to use it for any pie in place of a graham cracker or other cookie crumb crust.
+This is such a versatile crust that you just might find yourself using it more and more for your pies.
+Use this vanilla wafer crust for your favorite pie filling.
+It's especially good for a no-bake pie, like the pumpkin butter pie in the photo.

 1 1/2 cups fine vanilla wafer crumbs, about 30 to 35 cookies